 3.4.1.
 The membership fees are calculated by the Treasurer based on the rules hereby formulated, consistently with the requirements of Article 8 of the Charter.
 Membership fees must be approved by the EC between September 1st and October 1st in each financial year.
-In case of new applicants for NC or LC status, the calculation is done by the Treasurer and approved by the EC within one month of the application.
+In case of new applicants for TC or LC status joining before the financial deadline specified in Article 8.3 of the Charter, the calculation is done by the Treasurer and approved by the EC within one month of the application.
+The collection of membership fees for TC or LC applicants joining after the deadline mentioned in Article 8.3 of the Charter commences in the following financial year.